Before we learn how to use Excel VLOOKUP function, we must learn when do we use Excel VLOOKUP function?

 - col_index_num: Refer marker “B” in the picture above.
 The table_array chosen above has 2 columns.
 The second column contains Asset Description.
 Hence, col_index_num is 2.

 - range_lookup: 0 or FALSE indicates an exact match.
 It means if your primary key in the example above is 7951, then provide asset description only and only if the same key is found in the first column of table_array selected.
-Else #N/A! error will be given.
-We will discuss the situation when to use TRUE or 1 in another blogpost on Errors in Excel
+Else #N/A! an error will be given.
+We will discuss the situation when to use TRUE or 1 in another blog.

 Let’s walk through the process of writing Excel VLOOKUP function like a Pro.